 We are proud of what we have designed and we believe this: These are without question the best cells ever designed for lithium motorcycle engine start batteries.
 They are strong, light, reliable, and supremely powerful.
 In our opinion, nothing comes close.
 You can't buy these anywhere but from Full Spectrum Power.
 They are designed by us and are manufactured for us.

-One thing that we have noticed over the years is the almost total lack of safety certification done by any lithium motorcycle battery manufacturers.
+One thing we have noticed over the years is the almost total lack of safety certification done by any lithium motorcycle battery manufacturers.
 Well, we see that as reckless.

 As background, all lithium batteries sold and shipped commercially must submit to- and pass- UNDOT 38.3 Testing and Certification.
 On the one hand, it is expensive and difficult to do.
 And, in reality the chance that anyone will actually get caught for not getting this certification done is quite small.